Amara Enyia: Policy work and community organizing

 In May 2017, Enyia took a job as the interim village manager of University Park, Illinois.
 Her brief tenure as interim village manager was later reported to have been troublesome, with a dispute taking place between her and the village surrounding what her salary should be, and some village trustees criticizing her during her tenure for doing what they regarded to be an insufficient amount of work.
 The village's mayor Vivian Covington praised the value of Enyia's legal expertise, despite critics in the village arguing it was limited in value by the fact she was not a practicing attorney.
 In August 2017, her tenure ended.

 In September 2017, Enyia began consulting work for Kids First Chicago, a significant school choice advocacy group.
 This came despite Enyia's stated political opposition to charter schools.
 Enyia worked as a consultant on Chris Kennedy's 2018 Illinois gubernatorial campaign.
 Enyia founded the Institute for Cooperative Economics and Economic Innovation social lab in 2018, for which she partnered with the organization Blue1647.
 However, the social lab never advanced beyond a nascent stage before Enyia abandoned it to pursue her second campaign for mayor, at which time she also left her role as Director of the Austin Chamber of Commerce.

 In 2019, after her mayoral campaign, Enyia joined the board of directors of the Chicago Community Loan Fund.
 By 2021, Enyia had begun serving as the policy and research coordinator for the Movement for Black Lives.
-Enyia also has served chairwoman of the International Civil Society Working Group (ICSWG) of the United Nations Permanent Forum on People of African Descent, and served as a strategist for the Global Circle for Reparations and Healing (GCRH)., Enyia worked as a leader in residence at the Atlantic Institute and is a senior advisor to the Institute On Race, Power and Political Economy at The New School.
+Enyia also has served chairwoman of the International Civil Society Working Group (ICSWG) of the United Nations Permanent Forum on People of African Descent, and served as a strategist for the Global Circle for Reparations and Healing (GCRH)., Enyia worked as a leader in residence at the Atlantic Institute and as a senior advisor to the Institute On Race, Power and Political Economy at The New School.

 Amid the 2020 George Floyd protests and coinciding civil unrest, Enyia helped organize local organizations and block clubs to protect local businesses in the Austin neighborhoods from vandalism and looting.
 She also penned an op-ed for Injustice Watch arguing that Chicago should "defund" its police department.
 In March 2021, Enyia gave her endorsement to an ordinance introduced by Byron Sigcho-Lopez that would see the city of Chicago spend $180 million in federal stimulus funding on creating new sites to distribute COVID-19 vaccines and increase the staffing at the city's health department.

+In July 2026, Enyia led a meeting of the International Civil Society Working Group for the Permanent Forum on People of African Descent (ICSWG-PFPAD), held in Colombia.